Slideshow-digital/slideshow-documentation/docs/documentation/troubleshooting.md

 # Troubleshooting

+If you encounter an issue with the **Slideshow app**, this page will help you diagnose and resolve it.

 ## Logs

 While running, Slideshow is writing information about changes and problems into log files saved in the device’s internal memory.
 You can view these log files via web interface → menu `Information` → `Logs`.
 There are entries with timestamp and description of what Slideshow was doing or details of a problem.